 5 Do's and Don'ts for Hosting Holiday Parties

 No need to invite a level of stress!
 One of the best tips for hosting an event is going through the details ahead of time.
-If you’re fond of making lists, start tracking what you’ll need to do and when you’ll need to do it.
+If you prefer a structured approach, begin organizing your to-do list with tasks and timing to keep your preparations on track.

-While building your party planning checklist, include a few “Do’s and Don’ts” for entertaining this holiday season.
+While building your party planning checklist, take a look at a few “Do’s and Don’ts” we've compiled for entertaining this holiday season.
+Whether you’re welcoming out-of-town guests, neighbors, or fellow military families, a little preparation goes a long way.

-Do: Welcome your guests with a delightful fragrance.
+Do: Welcome your guests with a clean, fresh fragrance.

-A fresh citrus, calming vanilla, or subtle floral scent can transform the atmosphere as soon as they step through the door.
+A fresh citrus, calming vanilla, or subtle floral scent can transform the atmosphere as soon as guests step through the door.

 To keep things simple and safe: